The celebrities who have weighed in on Phillip Schofield’s This Morning and ITV exit

 Comedian Jack Whitehall saw the lighter side of the situation, cracking jokes about the intra-programme “feud” on TV during an appearance on BBC comedy series The Chris and Rose Ramsey Show.

-His barb drew gasps from the studio audience as he mockingly likened the relationship between him and his father to that of Willoughby and Schofield.
+His barb, which was made before news of the affair broke, drew gasps from the studio audience as he mockingly likened the relationship between him and his father to that of Willoughby and Schofield.